liferay/liferay-docs/discover/portal/articles/05-document-management/09-using-liferay-sync-mobile.markdown

 information and gives you the option to sign out of your portal.
 Settings also lets you toggle *Security Mode*.
 Security Mode protects files that are stored on your device by encrypting them.
 You therefore need to set up a passcode for the app when using Security Mode.
-The passcode is then used to access the Sync app and decrypt your files.
+You then use this passcode to access the Sync app and decrypt your files.
 This protects the files on your device and portal in the event your device is lost or stolen.
 However, you should note that enabling Security Mode causes downloading and opening files to take slightly longer than